phil-6/radius-contractors/README.md

 - Email Setup with SendGrid
 - Automated Test for Sign Up and Sign In
 - Invite a user (automatic connection on signup)
+- Add a connection
 - User Dashboard Page ✅
 - View previously used contactors ✅
-- View jobs
+- View jobs ✅
-- View ratings
+- View ratings ✅
-- Add a contractor
+- Add a contractor ✅
+- Allow trades to be added and updated with contractor
-- Add a job
+- Add a job ✅
-- Add a rating
+- Add a rating ✅
 - Find a new contractor - view contractors connections have rated ✅
+- Remove unused partials, pages and controller actions
+- Allow second-degree connections to view ratings
+- Handle adding existing contractors that are not visible to users due to separation
+- Improve navigation
+- Improve styling
 - User Profile Page
-- Add a connection
 - Add some admin functionality
-- Allow second-degree connections to view ratings
-- Handle adding contractors that are not visible to users due to separation